How To Buy Renovation Property At Auction – UK Guide

 In recent years many buyers have been less intimidated by moving further afield.
 Looking for a renovation property for sale a little further away may be able to save you a lot of money.

-For example, in recent years there has been an upsurge in buying rural property in Scotland which may even come with a piece of or extra land such as a smallholding.
+For example, in recent years there has been an upsurge in buying rural property in Scotland which may even come with a piece of woodland for sale or extra land such as a smallholding.

 Resource: